About

 Hi, my name is Satyam Ghimire.
 I am from Nepal.
 I am 23 years old.

-The name glimpse of details remarks those details that stood out and paused me.
-Entertained me, made me fall in love.
+The name "glimpse of details" remarks those details that stood out and paused me.
+Entertained me.
+Made me fall in love.
 Whispered something that translates to "it’s nice here."
 The name is also an ode to those glimpse of details or meanings I am searching for everywhere.
 And those glimpse of details that I know deep down will never be found, yet give me pleasure to long for, keep me up at night with dreams and imagination.
+There is an ant in the logo.
+I hope you recognized it, though I highly doubt it, as my drawing skills are about as good as my writing skill.
+I made it an ant because I feel like an ant most of the time.

 Birth of the content

-Sometimes I am unable to stop thinking.
+Sometimes I am not able to stop thinking.
 Writing is a great remedy for that.
 Some of the articles published here, the first few were actually written 4-5 years ago.
-Writing for me in another words saying this to myself, "Thank you for thinking about it too much.
+Writing for me, in another words, is saying this to myself, "Thank you for thinking about it too much.
 You have thought about it enough.
 And it's written here.
 See?
 Right here.
 Now you are free.
 Now go and think new thoughts."

 Why did I start this website?